Christian-Me/remote-device-table/README.md

 3. **table handling and ui design**: universal flow to handle table formatting, data storage, column width and order, cell editing and interactive stuff like context menus. [different designs can be found here](https://github.com/Christian-Me/remote-device-table/tree/master/table%20designs)
 ![callbacks](./screenshots/ui-table_handler.png)

-4. **callbacks & context menues**: ui-table callbacks are passed from the secont output of the `ui-table handler` to this flow to do display context menus or other do other stuff
+4. **callbacks & context menus**: ui-table callbacks are passed from the second output of the `ui-table handler` to this flow to do display context menus or other do other stuff
 ![callbacks](./screenshots/callbacks.png)

 ## flow design